fredrik-pettersson/Capstone-Project-Final-Report/README.md

 In Phase 2, the Random Forest model performed the best on the reduced feature dataset for matches specifically played by Novak Djokovic.
 The accuracy was 89% against the baseline accuracy of 84%.
-The Neural Network (one hidden layer with 50 nodes) and SVM models also performed well with accuracies of 88% and 87% respectively:
+The Neural Network and SVM models also performed well with accuracies of 88% and 87% respectively.
+The neural network that performed the best was found to be a relatively simple one consisting of only one hidden layer with 50 nodes:

 ![phase 2 results best](https://github.com/fredrik-pettersson/Capstone-Project-Final-Report/assets/146313002/e13efee1-27bf-4436-ad7e-a05142250142)